Climate of Chile: Temperate oceanic

 In Zona Sur and the northern part of Zona Austral the climate is Temperate oceanic.
 Here the Andean Cordillera intercepts moist westerly winds along the Pacific coast during winter and summer months; these winds cool as they ascend the mountains, creating heavy rainfall on the mountains' west-facing slopes.
 The northward-flowing oceanic Humboldt Current creates humid and foggy conditions near the coast.
 The tree line is at about 2,400 m in the northern part of the ecoregion (35° S), and descends to 1,000 m in the south of the Valdivian region.
 In the summer average temperature can climb to 16.5 °C (62 °F), while during winter the temperature can drop below 7 °C (45 °F).

 Subpolar oceanic

 The seasonal temperature in Zona Austral is greatly moderated by its proximity to the ocean and is known for its stable constant temperatures, only small variability with season.
 The heaviest rainfalls goes between April and May and snow season goes all through Chilean winter (June till September), although the average temperature does not descend below 1 °C in coastal areas.
 This is the coldest region of South America.
+Puerto Natales in Zona Austral is the city with most rainy days per year in Chile, averaging 161.

+Climate change

+Climate change is expected to alter the frequency and severity of various natural hazards in Chile, including wildfires, floods, landslides, droughts and rising sea levels.
+Key sectors vulnerable to climate change impacts include agriculture, fisheries, agriculture and water security.

+In 2023 Chile emitted 107.99 million tonnes of greenhouse gases, equivalent to around 0.2% of the global total.
+In recent years Chile has emerged as a global leader in clean energy, particularly solar and wind. and has committed to net zero by 2050.
+According to Climate Action Tracker, the nation is making "considerable progress" in climate action by expanding renewables and phasing-out coal.